MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 ![Example of holographic numbers, arrows, and zones.](media/3d-toolkit-example.PNG "Example of holographic numbers, arrows, and zones")

-You can mix and match different types of 3D models.
+You can mix and match different types of 3D objects.
 You can also use the same object (instance) as many times as you want in a step.

 > [!NOTE]
 > Some toolkit items have built-in animations that you can turn on or off.
 [Learn more about animation options.](hololens-app-animations.md)